kndt84/pysafie/README.md

 Safie API client library for Python

 # Requirement
-A contract is required to use the Safie API.
+A subscription is required to use the Safie API.
 Please refer to this link for details. https://developers.safie.link/

 # Installation